The Key Elements of a Real Estate Purchase Agreement

 Closing Date and Costs

-The date of the sale's closing should be included in the purchase agreement as well as the stipulation that any changes in closing must be agreed to in writing.
+The date of the sale’s closing should be included in the purchase agreement as well as the stipulation that any changes in closing must be agreed to in writing.
 Possession of the property typically transfers to the buyer upon the listed closing date and time.
-More importantly, the closing date marks the conveyance of the property's title from the seller to the buyer.
+More importantly, the closing date marks the conveyance of the property’s title from the seller to the buyer.
+These procedures apply to both residential and commercial real estate transactions, but are most commonly associated with residential property sales.
 This conveyance may eventually be recorded in a bill of sale.

 Closing costs for both the seller and the buyer should also be included.
 These costs—and who covers them—can vary significantly from one property to the next.
 Often, the buyer covers the entirety of the closing costs, although the seller may agree to pay for closing.
 The buyer and seller may also split closing costs.
 This division of expenses should be clearly described in the purchase agreement.